seba-1511/specialists/README.md

 # Specialists
-This repositories contains all documents and code as presented in the paper PAPER_NAME:
+This repositories contains all documents and code as presented in the paper “Becoming a Deep Learning Specialist”: